zalando/skipper/docs/kubernetes/ingress-controller.md

 In AWS, this could be an ALB with DNS pointing to the ALB.
-The ALB can then point to an ingress-controller running on an EC2 node and uses Kubernetes `hostnetwork` port specification in the POD spec.
+The ALB can then point to an ingress-controller running on an EC2 node and uses Kubernetes `hostnetwork` port specification in the Pod spec.

 A logical overview of the traffic flow in AWS is shown in this picture: